svr4/couchbase-lite-cgo/README.md

 It currently supports commit https://github.com/couchbaselabs/couchbase-lite-C/commit/2b07a0f2bf3f59c33989733d32a2b985213fb2bb of the library.
 The replication functions have been commented out since the library itself didn't support them at the time.
 A future update will properly support this functionality.

-The package was built and tested on macOS Mojave (10.14.6).
+The package was built and tested on macOS Mojave (10.14.6) using Go version `go1.12.9 darwin/amd64`.

 # Example